What to expect when visiting Sonoma County after the Fires

 3. It's a great time to visit

 Visiting now supports the thousands of local residents who work in the hospitality industry, and fuels our local economy.
-Fun fact: Did you know that 91 percent of our tourism businesses are locally owned?
+Interesting fact: Did you know that 85 percent of Sonoma County tourism businesses are locally owned?

 When you visit Sonoma County, you support Sonoma County families.